pdp10/AstroJournal/README.md

 After downloading and uncompressing the file, you can run AstroJournal by typing:
 ```
-# On GNU/Linux or MAC OS X, run AstroJournal typing (or clicking the icon):
+# On GNU/Linux run AstroJournal typing (or clicking the icon):
 ./astrojournal.sh
 ```
 or